 I got these collar extenders a while ago, and have been loving them almost every Sunday when all mormon men wear nothing but their best ties.
 They’re designed to be completely invisible under any neckwear, and are freaking elastic so reeeeeaaaaaaly help with comfort levels around the neck.
 You can read a quick synopsis on the correct collar fit here.

 The main issue of collar fit is really technological, as the junction between the collar and the shirt doesn’t mimic the natural form or movement of your neck at all.
 Poor patterning and grading exacerbates the issue.
-I looked into with my pimping Ochre Collar, but that’s another talk show.
+I looked into this with my pimping Ochre Collar, but that’s another talk show.

 I particularly love these Three things